-Translational research in these areas has been a tradition in the Department for over 20 years and is facilitated by the potential for close interaction with infectious disease faculty who hold secondary appointments in the Department.
+Translational research (i.e., basic science linked to clinical application) has been a tradition in the Department for over 20 years and is facilitated by the potential for close interaction with infectious disease faculty who hold secondary appointments in the Department.

 State of the art "core" facilities are available to support Department efforts.
 One of the most notable examples is our Flow Cytometry Core Facility which includes a Becton Dickinson FACSCalibur and a unique Becton Dickinson FACSAria configuration which can accomplish 3 laser, 12 parameter high speed sorting of up to 10 colors in 4 different populations simultaneously at up to 30,000 cells/second.

 In addition, microbial genomes are now routinely sequenced for both basic research and clinical applications via the recently acquired Illumina MiSeq in our sequencing facility.

 The Department of Medical Microbiology and Immunology is a growing and enthusiastic group of individuals (faculty, staff, post-docs, and students) working in an environment where a conscious effort is made to facilitate both individual and collective achievement.
 Our success in this area can be measured, in part, by the selected publications and presentations noted by faculty on their individual web pages referenced above.